Website icon Xpert.Digital

-☀️💼 B2C solar market: From specialist companies and the wild growth of the free market
+☀️💼 B2C solar market: From specialist companies to the uncontrolled growth of the free market

-🌞⚡🔥 The B2C market for solar systems has changed significantly in recent years and is facing significant challenges.
-Originally, the market was dominated by specialized companies that not only provided advice but also professionally installed and commissioned photovoltaic systems (PV systems).
-But now the situation has changed drastically.
-The competition in the solar market has almost cannibalized itself, leading to confusing and sometimes unprofessional competition.
+🌞⚡🔥 The B2C market for solar systems has changed dramatically in recent years and faces significant challenges.
+Originally, the market was dominated by specialized companies that professionally handled not only consulting but also the installation and commissioning of photovoltaic (PV) systems.
+However, the situation has drastically changed.
+Competition in the solar market has become almost cannibalized, leading to a confusing and sometimes unprofessional competitive landscape.

-Today there are offers and consulting services for PV systems on almost every corner.
-Potential customers are courted from social media to private circles of acquaintances.
-Competition for lucrative sales is fierce.
-Even students with part-time jobs or housewives and housemen who work from home now offer consulting services.
-Online marketing agencies have recognized the trend here and have specialized in lead generation, so there is a flood of providers flooding the market with cheap offers.
+Today, offers and consulting services for photovoltaic systems are practically everywhere.
+From social media to personal networks, potential customers are being courted.
+The competition for lucrative sales is fierce.
+Even students with part-time jobs or homemakers working from home are now offering consulting services.
+Online marketing agencies have recognized this trend and specialized in lead generation, resulting in a flood of providers inundating the market with cheap offers.

-However, this massive presence of providers does not necessarily lead to a higher quality of services.
-Although there are more and more advisory services available, the number of actually qualified specialists required to commission solar systems has not increased accordingly.
-In particular, the shortage of trained and certified electricians who are authorized to properly connect PV systems to the power grid is becoming increasingly clear.
+However, this massive presence of providers does not necessarily lead to higher service quality.
+While there are more and more consulting services available, the number of actually qualified professionals needed to commission solar power systems has not increased accordingly.
+The shortage of trained and certified electricians authorized to properly connect PV systems to the power grid is becoming increasingly apparent.

 🛠️🔑 Qualified installation as a key issue

-According to §13 of the Low Voltage Connection Ordinance (NAV), electrical systems that are installed behind the network connection of a house may only be carried out by installation companies that are registered in the installer directory of a network operator.
-This means that only certified specialist companies are authorized to professionally connect the systems and put them into operation.
+According to Section 13 of the Low-Voltage Connection Ordinance (NAV), electrical installations downstream of a building's mains connection may only be carried out by installation companies registered in the installer directory of a network operator.
+This means that only certified specialist companies are authorized to connect and commission the installations professionally.

-However, it is often not these specialist companies that gain the upper hand in the competition for the sale of solar systems.
-Instead, online marketing agencies and their part-time “consulting experts” dominate the market, who drive the sales processes forward but do not take care of the installation - and certainly not the professional connection.
-This is one of the main problems: While sales are booming, the technical and legal requirements often fall by the wayside.
-The responsibility for the professional connection is then passed on to specialist companies, who often have to deal with the inadequate preparations and false promises of the previous “advisors” and the subsequent installations.
+Nevertheless, it is often not these specialized companies that gain the upper hand in the competition for solar panel sales.
+Instead, online marketing agencies and their part-time "consulting experts" dominate the market, driving sales but neglecting installation—and certainly not proper connection.
+This is one of the main problems: while sales boom, technical and legal requirements are often overlooked.
+The responsibility for proper connection is then shifted to specialized companies, who, however, often have to deal with the inadequate preparation and false promises of the previous "consultants" and the subsequent installations.

 🏷️📉 The price war in the solar market

-In addition to these structural problems, the aggressive price war has further destabilized the market.
-The prices for PV systems are continually falling, which at first glance seems attractive to end consumers.
-But this price drop also has its downsides.
-Where previously a specialist company could win an order from three offers, today the ratio is up to 1:10.
-This means that a company now has to create ten offers to receive an order.
-The result is an enormous burden on specialist companies who, on the one hand, have to invest in expensive consultations, but on the other hand, in many cases do not achieve any conclusion.
+In addition to these structural problems, aggressive price competition has further destabilized the market.
+Prices for photovoltaic systems are falling continuously, which at first glance appears attractive to end consumers.
+However, this price decline also has its downsides.
+Where previously a specialist company could win one contract out of three offers, the ratio is now as high as 1:10.
+This means that a company now has to submit ten offers to secure a single contract.
+The result is an enormous burden on specialist companies, which on the one hand have to invest in expensive consultations, but on the other hand often fail to close a deal.

 Suitable for:

 One reason for this development is digitalization.
-Thanks to advanced technology, potential customers can now obtain countless offers with just a few clicks and receive non-binding advice.
-The inhibition threshold for obtaining multiple offers is lower than ever before.
-This means enormous effort for specialist companies, which is not always in relation to the sales achieved.
+Thanks to advanced technology, potential customers can now obtain countless quotes and receive non-binding advice with just a few clicks.
+The barrier to obtaining multiple quotes is lower than ever before.
+For specialist companies, this means an enormous amount of work that is not always proportionate to the revenue generated.

-In addition, there is growing competition from other trades such as roofers and scaffolders who also offer photovoltaic systems.
-They also usually lack certification for professional connection.
+In addition, there is growing competition from other trades such as roofers and scaffolders, who also offer photovoltaic systems.
+They, too, mostly lack the certification for proper installation.

 Suitable for:

-The business models of online marketing agencies that specialize in lead generation are particularly problematic.
-These agencies place targeted advertising in order to generate customer contacts, which they then sell on to solar agencies with their construction crews, mostly from abroad.
-These supposed “installation and consulting experts,” who often do not have in-depth technical training, focus almost exclusively on sales.
+Particularly problematic are the business models of online marketing agencies specializing in lead generation.
+These agencies place targeted advertisements to generate customer contacts, which they then sell to solar energy companies with their installation teams, mostly from abroad.
+These supposed "installation and consulting experts," who often lack in-depth technical training, focus almost exclusively on sales.

-While some of these agencies offer training, the quality of this training often leaves something to be desired.
+While some of these agencies offer training, the quality of this training often leaves much to be desired.
 In many cases, promises are made that cannot be kept in practice.
-Customers are lured with unrealistic expectations, which later lead to disappointment when the system is commissioned.
-At this point, however, the online marketing specialists have long since moved on to the next potential interested party, and the responsibility remains with the specialist companies.
+Customers are lured with unrealistic expectations that later lead to disappointment when the system is put into operation.
+By this point, however, the online marketing specialists have long since moved on to the next potential customer, and the responsibility remains with the specialist companies.

 😠🚧 Frustration among specialist companies and end customers

-The result is a high level of frustration among both specialist companies and end customers.
-The specialist companies are confronted with customers who are disappointed because the promised services were not delivered.
-In many cases, the specialist companies then have to pay for the damage, even though they were not responsible for the previous advice.
-This leads to an additional burden on companies that are already under strain.
+The result is a high degree of frustration for both specialist companies and end customers.
+Specialist companies are confronted with disappointed customers because the promised services were not provided.
+In many cases, the specialist companies then have to bear the brunt of the damage, even though they were not responsible for the initial consultation.
+This places an additional burden on these already heavily strained businesses.

-The situation is also anything but satisfactory for customers.
-They often feel like they have been duped and, in the worst case, have to live with inadequately installed or poorly dimensioned systems.
-The problems often only become apparent during commissioning, for example if the feed-in tariff is not as expected or the system does not provide the promised performance.
+The situation is far from satisfactory for customers as well.
+They often feel misled and, in the worst-case scenario, have to live with inadequately installed or poorly sized systems.
+The problems frequently only become apparent during commissioning, for example, when the feed-in tariff is not as expected or the system fails to deliver the promised performance.

 🏛️🔍 The need for regulation and transparency

-In view of these developments, the call for more regulation and transparency in the solar market is becoming ever louder.
-Clear guidelines are needed to ensure that only qualified experts are allowed to advise, install and commission PV systems.
-In addition, providers who sell solar systems should be held more responsible for compliance with legal and technical requirements.
+In light of these developments, the call for greater regulation and transparency in the solar market is growing louder.
+Clear guidelines are needed to ensure that only qualified professionals are authorized to advise on, install, and commission PV systems.
+Furthermore, suppliers of solar systems should be held more accountable for complying with legal and technical requirements.

-It is also necessary to critically question the role of online marketing agencies.
-Although they offer an important service in customer acquisition, their consulting services should be provided at an adjusted level.
-Certifications or minimum requirements for consultants could be introduced here to ensure that customers do not receive false promises.
+It is also necessary to critically examine the role of online marketing agencies.
+While they offer an important service in customer acquisition, their consulting services should be provided at an appropriate level.
+Certifications or minimum requirements for consultants could be introduced to ensure that clients are not given false promises.

 🚀🔄 Opportunities and challenges for the future

 Despite the challenges, there are also opportunities for the B2C solar energy market.
-Demand for renewable energy remains high and with the right regulations and standards the market could stabilize again.
-Specialist companies that rely on quality and transparency could benefit from an advantage in trust in the long term.
-Digitalization also offers opportunities if used correctly.
-Automated processes could help specialist companies work more efficiently and adapt their consulting services to the needs of customers.
+Demand for renewable energy remains high, and with the right regulations and standards, the market could stabilize again.
+Specialized companies that focus on quality and transparency could benefit from a long-term advantage in terms of trust.
+Digitalization also offers opportunities if implemented correctly.
+Automated processes could help specialized companies work more efficiently and tailor their consulting services more precisely to customer needs.

-The B2C market for solar systems is currently in a phase of restructuring.
-Competition is fierce and quality requirements are high.
-In order to be successful in the long term, both providers and specialist companies must rely on transparency, quality and sound advice.
-This is the only way to regain customer trust and ensure the long-term development of the market.
+The B2C market for solar systems is currently undergoing a period of restructuring.
+Competition is fierce, and quality requirements are high.
+To be successful in the long term, both suppliers and installers must focus on transparency, quality, and sound advice.
+Only in this way can customer trust be regained and the long-term development of the market secured.

 📣 Similar topics

-- 🏠 Solar systems in competition: Unregulated chaos
+• 🏠 Solar power plants in competition: Unregulated chaos

-- 📉 Price war in the solar market: what's wrong
+• 📉 Price war in the solar market: What's wrong with it

-- 😠 Frustration among specialist companies and end customers: What goes wrong
+• 😠 Frustration among specialist companies and end customers: What's going wrong

-- 🏛️ Call for regulation and transparency in the solar market
+• 🏛️ Calls for regulation and transparency in the solar market

-- 🌐 Digitalization in the solar market: curse or blessing?
+• 🌐 Digitalization in the solar market: Curse or Segen?

 🚧⚖️🔻 When online marketing and digital lead generation are responsible for negative consequences and developments

-While the number of providers increases, the quality of the services offered often falls by the wayside.
-This is particularly problematic in an area as technically demanding and safety-relevant as the installation of solar systems.
-The shortage of qualified specialists, especially trained electricians, who are responsible for connecting systems to the power grid is becoming increasingly clear.
-Despite the increasing demand, there are not enough certified professionals to carry out installations properly and safely.
+While the number of service providers is increasing, the quality of the services offered often suffers.
+This is particularly problematic in a technically demanding and safety-critical field like solar panel installation.
+The shortage of qualified professionals, especially trained electricians responsible for connecting the systems to the power grid, is becoming increasingly apparent.
+Despite rising demand, there are not enough certified specialists to carry out the installations properly and safely.

 More about it here: